Contact Information

 Introduction

 The LMU School Psychology Programs are accredited by the National Association of School Psychologists (NASP), WASC Senior College and University Commission (WSCUC), and California Commission on Teacher Credentialing (CTC).
-The School Psychology Programs offers two distinct training options: a traditional on campus cohort program and a fully online cohort program for candidates residing across California.
-Candidates in both programs take 63 units and complete 1700 hours of fieldwork across three (3) years.
-Candidates in the online program take all coursework online, with at least 50% synchronous instruction to facilitate a meaningful learning community.
-Candidates in the on campus program take coursework on LMU’s Los Angeles campus and may take up to 18 units online during the program.
-Content in both programs is informed by the NASP Domains of Practice and the School of Education Conceptional Framework.
+The School Psychology program offers two distinct training options: a traditional on-campus / in-person cohort option and a fully online cohort option for candidates residing across California.
+Candidates take 63-semester hours and complete 1700 hours of fieldwork across three (3) years regardless of the modalityd.
+Candidates in the online option take all coursework online, with at least 50% synchronous instruction to facilitate a meaningful learning community.
+Candidates in the on-campus / in-person option take coursework on LMU’s Los Angeles campus and may take up to 18-semester hours online during the program.
+Content in both options is informed by the NASP Domains of Practice and the School of Education Conceptional Framework.
 Social justice is a strong emphasis.

 All LMU School of Education credential programs meet California state requirements as specified by CTC.
-The institution has not made a determination as to whether the credential program meets the requirements of states outside of California.
+The institution does not make a determination as to whether the credential program meets the requirements of states outside of California.

 Outcomes